AbishekKJ/StockMarketApp/README.md

 1. Your company is building the object-oriented system to run that trading.
 2. You have been assigned to build part of the core object model for a limited phase 1
 3. For a given stock,
-    i.
-Given any price as input, calculate the dividend yield ii.
-Given any price as input, calculate the P/E Ratio iii.
-Record a trade, with timestamp, quantity, buy or sell indicator and price iv.
-Calculate Volume Weighted Stock Price based on trades in past 5 minutes
+    - Given any price as input, calculate the dividend yield
+    - Given any price as input, calculate the P/E Ratio
+    - Record a trade, with timestamp, quantity, buy or sell indicator and price
+    - Calculate Volume Weighted Stock Price based on trades in past 5 minutes
-    v.
-Calculate the GBCE All Share Index using the geometric mean of the Volume Weighted Stock Price for all the stocks
+    - Calculate the GBCE All Share Index using the geometric mean of the Volume Weighted Stock Price for all the stocks

 ## Project Structure